jgoertzen-sb/pdns/PQC.md

       throw runtime_error(getName()+" unknown algorithm "+std::to_string(d_algorithm));
     }
 ```
-**Important:** The NID of the new algorithm shoudl correspond to the NID declared in the OQS library.
+**Important:** The NID of the new algorithm should correspond to the NID declared in the OQS library.

 The *convertToISCVector()* function must also be changed to support the new algorithm like follows:
 ```